 Tour an Enchanting English Manor with Bridgerton Vibes Priced at £4M

 For those Bridgerton lovers, and anyone with an appreciation for old English charm, this coastal Kent property may check all of your boxes.
-Blending classic British architecture with London-style luxury, Upnor Castle House feels grand yet still airy and quaint.
+Blending classic British architecture with updated luxury, Upnor Castle House feels grand yet still airy and quaint.

 The house dates back to the 17th-century and was built by the Admiralty, the department of the Kingdom of Great Britain and eventually the United Kingdom responsible for the command of the Royal Navy.
 It was originally constructed in the 1600s to provide accommodations for the senior officer in charge of Upnor Castle.
 The Admiralty expanded the home in 1807, bringing it to its current size of 13,000 square feet across three floors.